achiurizo/cinch-github/README.md

 #### Commands ####

   * !issue state [open|closed] [query]        - returns issues that have state open or closed matching the query
   * !issue find [query]                       - returns issues matching the query. defaults to state open
   * !issue link [number]                      - returns issue link for issue number(must be digits)
+  * !issue comment [number] [comment]         - comment on an issue
+  * !issue new [title]                        - Create a new issue
+  * !issue close [number] [optional comment]  - Close an issue with an optional comment
+  * !issue reopen [number] [optional comment] - Reopen an issue with an optional comment
   * !help github issue                        - returns commands for Github Issue

 ## Integration with Cinch ##

 It's simple. follow the guide on cinch or do something like:

     # mybot.rb
     require 'cinch'
     require 'cinch/plugins/github'